etcimon/windows-headers/readme.txt

 Always indent the contents of a { ... } block of any kind by one tab character below the level of that in which it is contained.

+The opening '{' doesn't have a line to itself, and is separated from the function signature, struct identifier, etc. by one space.

+Use one space after a comma (e.g. in function signatures), no space before.

 13. Section heading comments (optional)